Obsessive-Compulsive Personality Disorder (OCPD)

 This doesn’t mean that the foundation of your personality is somehow irreversibly flawed.
 It’s only a disorder because your priorities are out of order.
 They’ve been hijacked for security.
 I won’t pretend that putting them in order is simple, but here are some essential steps.

-Set intentions to withdraw from addiction to anger, to stop over-working and to quite being so rigid about how things are supposed to be.
+• Set intentions to withdraw from addiction to anger, to stop over-working and to quit being so rigid about how things are supposed to be.
 Yes, your intentions have been very good, but you’ve gone too far.

 Of course there’s much more to this shift to becoming a healthy compulsive.
 But the good thing is, because you are compulsive, you have the determination to apply yourself.
 If you bring the same determination you’ve brought to your outer world to your inner world, you will reap the rewards.